Could Ronald Acuña Jr. be why Braves have struggled? We’re about to find out.

 The Braves received the best news of the season Thursday night when Ronald Acuña Jr. was liberated from his rehab assignment for his surgically repaired ACL after five games with the Triple-A Gwinnett Stripers.

-Acuña responded to the team’s post on X that he was returning for today’s home game against the San Diego Padres with “Vamos a divertirnos.”
+Acuña responded to the team’s post on X that he was returning for Friday’s home game against the San Diego Padres with “Vamos a divertirnos.”

 Let’s have fun.